Pages from a 21st Century Herbal

 The artworks in Medicinal Plant Tales focus on the reparative gentle healing properties of medicinal plants and gardens and acknowledges the many stories that link plants, people and health.

-Stephanie Radok, installation in progress
+Stephanie Radok, installation in Museum in progress

 A herbal is a book containing the names and descriptions of plants, specifically their medicinal, culinary and toxic properties.
 Early herbals from Egypt, India, China and Europe, were handwritten and often accompanied by drawings or paintings.

 The first book on herbal medicine that I read was Dorothy Hall’s Herb Tea Book published in 1980.
-Hall was, in many ways, a pioneer of herbal medicine in Australia and influenced many of today’s practitioners.
-Her combination of common sense, humour and knowledge makes her books manuals for life.
+Hall was, in many ways, a pioneer of herbal medicine in Australia.
+She taught and influenced many of today’s practitioners.
+Her combination of common sense, humour and knowledge makes her books true manuals for life.
 They are encouraging, illuminating, practical and down to earth.
 Her obituary from 2012 states: “The practitioner of the garden and the hedgerows, and the waste lands and the bush was the keeper of the old ways, the old knowledge, the ancient wisdoms, the elder, the sage.”

 For Pages from a 21st Century Herbal I looked at images of herbs in various books and painted them in sanguine (blood-red) ink on fine paper.
 While the ink was still wet I wrote in blue ink directly from my thoughts, a kind of automatic writing, over the plant.
 The words are not all legible and suggest hidden wisdom and rich silences.